busa0019/Pro-Tip-Generator/README.md

 - Update `API_URL` in `script.js` to point to your deployed backend endpoint

 ## 📝 License
 This project is open source.
-Add a LICENSE file (e.g., MIT) to make licensing explicit.

 ## 🤝 Contributing
 Contributions are welcome!
 Please:
 1. Open an issue for significant changes or features